brunocbreis/pysion/README.md

 ## A more pythonic way to programmatically create Fusion compositions

 **pysion** is a python package / framework for creating Blackmagic [DaVinci Resolve] Fusion comps with code.
-Comps, tools and inputs are stored in custom python `dict`s that mimic Fusion's `.settings` files lua-like syntax when turned into strings.
+Comps, tools and inputs are stored in custom python `dict`s that mimic Fusion's `.setting` files lua-like syntax when turned into strings.
 When you run `comp.render()`, you get text that's readily pasteable into Fusion.

 ## Example code